netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-use-cases.md

 Using the annotations for TCP profiles, you can enable MPTCP and set the `mptcpsessiontimeout` parameter value on the Ingress Citrix ADC.
 The following is a sample annotation of TCP profile to enable MPTCP and set the `mptcpsessiontimeout` parameter value to 7200 on the Ingress Citrix ADC:

     ingress.citrix.com/frontend-tcpprofile: '{"apache":{"mptcp" : "ENABLED", "mptcpSessionTimeout":"7200"}}'

+## TCP Optimization

+Most of the relevant TCP optimization capabilities of the Ingress Citrix ADC are exposed through a corresponding TCP profile.
+Using the annotations for TCP profiles, you can enable the following TCP optimization capabilities on the Ingress Citrix ADC:

+-  **Selective acknowledgment (SACK)**: TCP SACK addresses the problem of multiple packet losses which reduces the overall throughput capacity.
+With selective acknowledgment the receiver can inform the sender about all the segments which are received successfully, enabling sender to only retransmit the segments which were lost.
+This technique helps T1 improve overall throughput and reduce the connection latency.

+    The following is a sample annotation of TCP profile to enable SACK on the Ingress Citrix ADC:

+        ingress.citrix.com/frontend_tcpprofile: '{"sack" : "enabled"}

+-  **Forward acknowledgment (FACK)**: To avoid TCP congestion by explicitly measuring the total number of data bytes outstanding in the network, and helping the sender (either T1 or a client) control the amount of data injected into the network during retransmission timeouts.

+    The following is a sample annotation of TCP profile to enable FACK on the Ingress Citrix ADC:

+        ingress.citrix.com/frontend_tcpprofile: '{"fack" : "enabled"}

+-  **Window Scaling (WS)**: TCP Window scaling allows increasing the TCP receive window size beyond 65535 bytes.
+It helps improving TCP performance overall and specially in high bandwidth and long delay networks.
+It helps with reducing latency and improving response time over TCP.

+    The following is a sample annotation of TCP profile to enable WS on the Ingress Citrix ADC:

+        ingress.citrix.com/frontend_tcpprofile: '{"ws" : "enabled", "wsval" : "9"}

+    Where `wsval` is the factor used to calculate the new window size.
+The argument is mandatory only when window scaling is enabled.
+The minimum value you can set is 0 and the maximum is 14.
+By default, the value is set to 4.

+-  **Maximum Segment Size (MSS)**: MSS of a single TCP segment.
+This value depends on the MTU setting on intermediate routers and end clients.
+A value of 1460 corresponds to an MTU of 1500.

+    The following is a sample annotation of TCP profile to enable MSS on the Ingress Citrix ADC:

+        ingress.citrix.com/frontend_tcpprofile: '{"mss" : "1460", "maxPktPerMss" : "512"}

+    Where:
+    -  `mss` is the MSS to use for the TCP connection.
+The minimum value you can set is 0 and the maximum is 9176.
+    -  `maxPktPerMss` is the maximum number of TCP packets allowed per maximum segment size (MSS).
+The minimum value you can set is 0 and the maximum is 1460.

+-  **Keep-Alive (KA)**: Send periodic TCP keep-alive (KA) probes to check if the peer is still up.

+    The following is a sample annotation of TCP profile to enable TCP keep-alive (KA) on the Ingress Citrix ADC:

+        ingress.citrix.com/frontend_tcpprofile: '{"ka" : "enabled", "kaprobeupdatelastactivity":"enabled", "KAconnIdleTime": "900",  "kamaxprobes" : "3",  "kaprobeinterval" : "75"}

+    Where:
+    -  `ka` is used to enable sending periodic TCP keep-alive (KA) probes to check if the peer is still up.
+Possible values: ENABLED, DISABLED.
+Default value: DISABLED.
+    -  `kaprobeupdatelastactivity` updates the last activity for the connection after receiving keep-alive (KA) probes.
+Possible values: ENABLED, DISABLED.
+Default value: ENABLED.
+    -  `KAconnIdleTime` is the duration (in seconds) for the connection to be idle, before sending a keep-alive (KA) probe.
+The minimum value you can set is 1 and the maximum is 4095.
+    -  `kaprobeinterval` is the time internal (in seconds) before the next keep-alive (KA) probe, if the peer does not respond.
+The minimum value you can set is 1 and the maximum is 4095.

+-  **bufferSize:** Specify the TCP buffer size, in bytes.
+The minimum value you can set is 8190 and the maximum is 20971520.
+By default the value is set to 8190.

+    The following is a sample annotation of TCP profile to specify the TCP buffer size:

+        ingress.citrix.com/frontend_tcpprofile: '{"bufferSize" : "8190"}

+-  **MPTCP**: Enable MPTCP and set the optional MPTCP configuration.
+The following is a sample annotation of TCP profile to enable MPTCP and se the optional MPTCP configurations:

+        ingress.citrix.com/frontend_tcpprofile: '{"mptcp" : "enabled", "mptcpDropDataOnPreEstSF":"enabled", "mptcpFastOpen": "enabled", "mptcpSessionTimeout":"7200"}

+-  **flavor**: Set the TCP congestion control algorithm.
+Valid values are Default, BIC, CUBIC, Westwood, and Nile.
+By default the value is set to Default.
+The following is a sample annotation of TCP profile to set the TCP congestion control algorithm:

+        ingress.citrix.com/frontend_tcpprofile: '{"flavor" : "westwood"}

+-  **Dynamic receive buffering**: Enable or disable dynamic receive buffering.
+When enabled, it allows the receive buffer to be adjusted dynamically based on memory and network conditions.
+Possible values: ENABLED, DISABLED, and the Default value: DISABLED.

+    >**Note:** The buffer size argument must be set for dynamic adjustments to take place.

+        ingress.citrix.com/frontend_tcpprofile: '{"dynamicReceiveBuffering" : "enabled"}

+## Defend TCP against spoofing attacks

+You can enable the Ingress Citrix ADC to defend TCP against spoof attacks using the `rstWindowAttenuation` in TCP profiles.
+By default the `rstWindowAttenuation` parameter is disabled.
+This parameter is enabled to protect the Ingress Citrix ADC against spoofing.
+If you enable, it replies with corrective acknowledgment (ACK) for an invalid sequence number.
+Possible values are Enabled or Disabled.

+The following is a sample annotation of TCP profile to enable `rstWindowAttenuation` on the Ingress Citrix ADC:

+    ingress.citrix.com/frontend_tcpprofile: '{"rstwindowattenuate" : "enabled", "spoofSynDrop":"enabled"}